 - 45+ of the Best Apps for Saving Money

 - 10 of the Best Cable Alternatives

 - 14 Simple Ways to Get Free Walmart Gift Cards

 So far I’ve mentioned a few different ways to earn cash back and rewards, and I want to point out that it’s possible to stack those rewards to get 2 or 3 times the benefit.
 Here is an example scenario for a hotel room:

-- Go to Ebates (create a free Ebates account if you don’t already have one), and then click through to browse Hotels.com.
-You can earn 4% cash back from Ebates (currently, but that amount could change) for purchases you make at Hotels.com.
+- Go to Rakuten (create a free Rakuten account if you don’t already have one), and then click through to browse Hotels.com.
+You can earn 4% cash back from Rakuten (currently, but that amount could change) for purchases you make at Hotels.com.

-- Use a good cash back credit card like the Citi Double Cash card to earn 2% cash back on your purchase.
+- Use a good cash back credit card to earn 2% cash back on your purchase.

 - Join the Hotels.com rewards program for free and earn a free night for every 1o nights that you stay.

 In this scenario you’d get a total of 6% cash back plus earn credit towards a free night in the future.
 Plus, Hotels.com tends to have low prices to start with.
-Of course, you can also substitute a good travel rewards credit card for the Citi Double Cash card if you prefer.
+Of course, you can also substitute a good travel rewards credit card instead of the cash rewards card if you prefer.

 8. Get on Email Lists